Smart grids are enabling utilities to more effectively manage their delivery of services to customers.

 Known behavioural patterns mean the smart grid can spin up generation to meet the needs of EV charging while simultaneously turning to better batteries and more efficient controls, IT, power lines and always-connected data to help the grid manage the new forms of demand placed upon it.

-Smart grids rely on connections to communicate the data from the smart meter to the smart grid systems and innovation here is increasing choice and offering cost efficiencies to smart grids.
+Smart electricity delivery relies on connections to communicate the data from the smart meter to the smart grid systems and innovation here is increasing choice and offering cost efficiencies to smart grids.
 On top of the connection and the meter, the collected data then need to be analyzed so insights can be extracted and decisions and actions be made.

 Automation of processes will be achieved through applying artificial intelligence and machine learning to smart grid data but there are many variables to consider and different business models that affect smart grid benefits and smart grid features.
 It is essential for smart grid operation that a network of smart meters and sensors is in place to feed it with information to enable it to optimize smart grid operations.

-Smart grids involve the coming together of technologies and skills from different industries.
+Smart electricity delivery involves the coming together of technologies and skills from different industries.
 Fundamentally, metering specialists need to collaborate with connectivity providers and data processing experts in order to create the insights that fuel efficient smart grid operations.

 Smart grid communication technologies have advanced rapidly in the last few years and much of the industry has moved to wireless smart meters.
 This is because these are faster and easier to deploy and provide a lower cost means of ensuring devices, even in hard-to-reach locations, can be connected.
 Cellular technologies such as LTE-M and narrowband IoT (NB-IoT) are widely used, and these are connecting the latest generations of smart meters which supply the information smart grid features need to deliver benefits to power and utility providers as well as their customers.